 Lesson No. 3: Most breadboxes are not designed to hold tall breads, either.
 Be prepared to cut a big boule in half.

-- WINDOW BOX DESIGN: A stylish and elegant roll-top bread box with a front window that gives a convenient...
+- A modern and sleek roll-top bread box with a front window providing a clear look inside without opening.